AveroLLC/sdet-exercise/README.md

 # SDET Coding Exercise

 ## Avero Public API
 Your task is to write automated tests against the Avero Public API.
-The API is specified via an [OpenAPI spec](./public_api_sdet_exercise.yaml) or see [the inline spec below](#avero-public-api-specification)
+The API is specified via an [OpenAPI spec](./public_api_sdet_exercise.yaml) or see [the inline spec below](#avero-public-api-specification).
+You should run the API locally to test against.
+See [Running the API Locally](#running-the-api-locally) below for more information.

 ## Business Requirements
 * Given the OpenAPI specification, write a test suite that evaluates the correctness of the following API endpoints: